Worship for believers, seekers, and doubters

 We have options to connect both online and at our Seattle campus.
-The sanctuary has a new filtration system with five total air exchanges in an hour.
-Most of the sanctuary requires masking, while the balcony is a mask-optional space.
+The sanctuary has a filtration system with five total air exchanges in an hour.
+The main floor of the sanctuary is now masks-encouraged, while the balcony is a masks-required space.
+The scent-free area in our sanctuary is on the main floor, on the left side.
+There are signs posted.